-Agrobacterium tumefaciens strain LBA4404 carrying the binary vector pCAMBIA1304, which contains the GUSA reporter and hptII selectable marker genes, was used for transformation (Jefferson et al. in 1987.
+Agrobacterium tumefaciens strain LBA4404 carrying the binary vector pCAMBIA1304, which contains the GUSA reporter and hptII selectable marker genes, was used for transformation (Jefferson et al., 1987).
 Calli that were actively growing were submerged in a bacterial suspension made in AAM medium (OD660 = 0.3) (Hiei et al., 1994), added 100 µM acetosyringone and gently shaken for 15 minutes.
 To eliminate Agrobacterium-infected calli, the calli were blotted dry and co-cultivated on 2N6-As medium at 25°C in the dark for three days.
 After that, they were transferred to selection medium (2NBKCH40) containing hygromycin (30 mg L⁻¹) and cefotaxime (250 mg L⁻¹) (Komari et al., 2006).
 To encourage the growth of altered tissues, surviving calli were subcultured every ten days.